 No app is truly free

 Google, Instagram, TikTok and other popular apps are not just there for your entertainment.
 Behind the fun reels, stories and photos are massive profit-driven corporations.
-These businesses have designed their algorithms to keep you on their site because it allows them to gather endless data on what you do online and on your likes and dislikes, which they then sell to third parties who use it to push targeted ads into your feed.
+These businesses have designed their algorithms to keep users on their site, allowing them to gather endless personal data which they then sell to third parties who use it to push targeted ads into your feed.

 Once online, forever online

 Every selfie, video or post you put online stays online in some form.
 Your selfies can be saved by others, digitally manipulated, and reposted, and even Snapchat snaps (designed to disappear after a set amount of time) can be screenshotted by others.
-It is therefore, almost impossible to control what happens to what you put online.
+It is therefore almost impossible to control what happens to what you put online.
 Even if you delete personal content from your own accounts, there is no controlling what others who see it may do with it.
-Think very carefully before sharing anything (especially intimate photos) online.
+Think very carefully before sharing anything online, especially personal content like holiday photos.

 Consider your digital footprint